baffalop/skrypts/README.md

 ## Vanillinter

 Scans pd patches or directories for non-vanilla Pd objects, outputting where they are found (line number, subpatch, file).
+Requires Python 3.
 Made for Mac but should hopefully work on Windows as well (though perhaps not without arguments as './' won't be understood).

 TODO: also search a specified Pd-extended path to tell you which library the object is from.